 We also know that currently over 70% of Planned Parenthood facilities are located in low income, high minority communities.
 We know that more than 50% of African-American pregnancies end in abortion.
 We know that Planned Parenthood has dumped tons of money into “Promotora” programs that go into Latino communities and convince them that Planned Parenthood is the ONLY place they can go for health care.
 And now, they are targeting these same communities for the dangerous Gardasil vaccine.

 I mean, am I crazy?
 How is it that rational people can’t see what Planned Parenthood is doing here?
 I’ve never been of the belief that Planned Parenthood operates solely out of racism, but strictly sees money-making opportunities and goes for them.
 Unfortunately, it’s typically at the expense of minority women.

 The fact of the matter is that this will continue to happen until these minority communities wake up to the realization that Planned Parenthood is USING them to pad their pockets.
 They don’t care about health care for minorities.

 Planned Parenthood’s only goal deals with making money off of you!
 This will not stop until people stand up to this abortion giant and say, “NO MORE.”
-It will take these Black and Hispanic women to simply say, “We will not be used.
+What will it take for these Black and Hispanic women to simply say, “We will not be used.
 We will not be your pawns.
 We will no longer be lied to.
 We are better than Planned Parenthood.”

 Kris Ford, an African-American woman who runs Women’s Health and Justice Initiative, said it better than I can.
 “Planned Parenthood has ignored the voices of women of color and the organizations that women of color lead for years.
 Planned Parenthood continues to raise large sums of money off of issues of reproductive justice while framing the issues as a binary that leaves out the experiences of women and communities of color.”
 It’s time to do something about it.
 Stop buying the lie”.